 The aft staircase, cascades from Upper Deck to Main Deck and narrows down to the last passenger level on B Deck.
 The brass railings, wood paneling & cloud sky murals make this most unique.

-The Infirmary all the way aft, a rare view for most passengers.
-Photo by Nelson Arnstein M.D.
+Two views of the Infirmary all the way aft of the ship, a somewhat rare view for most passengers.
+Photos by Nelson Arnstein M.D.
 2009

 The Fantail with emergency aft steering station looking starboard towards Fort Lauderdale, Florida.